-Our long-lived assets have been primarily associated with our production facilities, reflecting their original cost, adjusted for depreciation and any subsequent impairment.
+Our long-lived assets have been primarily associated with our production facilities, reflecting their original cost, adjusted for depreciation and amortization and any subsequent impairment.

 We assess the impairment of long-lived assets, including property and equipment, when events or changes in circumstances indicate that the fair value of an asset group could be less than the net book value of the asset group.
 Generally, we assess long-lived assets for impairment by first determining the forecasted, undiscounted cash flows each asset is expected to generate plus the net proceeds expected from the sale of the asset group.
 If the total amount of the undiscounted cash flows is less than the carrying value of the asset group, we then determine the fair value of the asset group.
 An impairment loss would be recognized when the fair value is less than the related net book value, and an impairment expense would be recorded in the amount of the difference.
 Forecasts of future cash flows are estimates based on our experience and knowledge of our operations and the industry in which we operate.
 These estimates could be significantly affected by future changes in market conditions, the economic environment, including inflation, and the purchasing decisions of our customers.
-Based on these reviews, we recorded an asset impairment of \$2.1 million for 2020 and none for either 2021 or 2022.
+As a result, we recorded an asset impairment of \$0.6 million with respect to our right of use assets associated with our operating leases.
+We did not record any impairment on our right of use assets for the years ended December 31, 2022 and 2021.

-We review our intangible assets with indefinite lives at least annually or more frequently if impairment indicators arise.
-In our review, we determine the fair value of these assets using market multiples and discounted cash flow modeling and compare it to the net book value of the acquired assets.
+We review our intangible assets, including goodwill, with indefinite lives at least annually or more frequently if impairment indicators arise.
+In our review, we determine the fair value of these assets using market multiples and discounted cash flow modeling and compare it to the net book value of the reporting unit.
+Any assessed impairments will be recorded permanently and expensed in the period in which the impairment is determined.
+We performed our annual review of impairment and recognized an asset impairment loss of \$6.0 million against our goodwill for the year ended December 31, 2023.
+We recognized no asset impairments against intangible assets for the years ended December 31, 2022 and 2021.

 Assets held-for-sale are assessed for impairment by comparing the carrying values to their expected net sales proceeds.
 In 2020, our Board of Directors approved a plan to sell our fuel-grade ethanol production facilities in Madera and Stockton, California, which were ultimately sold in 2021.
 We reviewed the criteria for held-for-sale classification of the long-lived assets associated with these asset groups.
 Our analysis concluded that these assets should be classified as held-for-sale as of December 31, 2020, and as such, we estimated an aggregate corresponding asset impairment of \$22.3 million for 2020.
 We further evaluated the original estimate and recorded an additional asset impairment on these assets held-for-sale of \$1.2 million for 2021.
 In 2021, we decided to sell our property and equipment located in Canton, Illinois.
 We reviewed the criteria for held-for-sale classification of the long-lived assets for this asset group.
 We concluded that these assets should be classified as held-for-sale as of December 31, 2021, and as such, we estimated a corresponding asset impairment of \$1.9 million for 2021.
-We did not record any impairments for assets held-for-sale for 2022.
+We did not record any impairments for assets held-for-sale for December 31, 2023 or 2022.